library(nhanesA)

 Create the dummy indicators

-Now that we’ve visualized the data, we’re ready to fit a model.
 Before fitting the linear regression model, we need to create a set of dummy-coded indicators to represent race/ethnic group.
+There are five levels to the race/ethnicity variable; therefore, we need four dummy-coded indicators to represent it.
 We’ll make Mexican Americans the reference group for race/ethnicity, and create 4 dummy-coded variables to denote the other four race/ethnic groups.

 nhanes2018_eth <-